scc-digitalhub/docs/tutorials/docs/tvm/deploy.md

     dhcli list models -p tvm-test
     ```

-The Model path ends with `.onnx`, so the runtime recognizes the format by itself.
+The runtime recognizes the format by itself: from the kind `onnx` of the Model, or from the `.onnx` extension of the file uploaded with the CLI (a Model of the generic kind `model`).

 ## 2. Create the function